 Bobby Digital is a classic example of someone who hides his light under a bushel, unless he's in the studio making music that is.
 With the release of not one but two volumes in VP Records' Reggae Anthology series, it felt like his time had finally come.
-I was therefore delighted to write these liner notes, having spent many happy hours at his Kingston studio.
+Having spent many happy hours at his Kingston studio I was delighted to write these liner notes but then was deeply saddened to learn of his passing in 2020.

 From the outside, the Digital B studio at 6 Rons Road looks like any other modest family home in the Kingston suburbs.
 There are no imposing gates or security guards, nor paintings of iconic figures on the walls.
 Yet owner Bobby “Digital” Dixon is one of Jamaica’s top record producers, and a founding father of the global dancehall movement that’s now swept the likes of Rihanna and Justin Beiber into its embrace.